gregology/gregology.github.io/codex.md

 - I am ignorant of the universe or multiverse or multiverses but trying my hardest
 - Things that I hold as truths today may not be truths in the future
-- I will embrace change
+- I will continue to change
 - There is no universal purpose of life, we must make our own
 - I am not sure what my purpose of life is yet
 - My senses can easily be fooled, I experience the world though my senses
-- I will make more mistakes
+- I make mistakes

 ## Beliefs about Humans